Bus6677630/Shir-a_frontend/README.md

   Choose 3-5 steps for your course.
   The first step is always the hardest, so pick something easy!
   Link to docs.github.com for further explanations.
-  Encourage users to open new tabs for steps!
+  Encourage user to open new tabs for steps!
 -->

 ## Step 1: Leverage Codespaces with VS Code for Copilot